Stabilizer information inequalities from phase space distributions: Introduction and Results

 \section{Introduction and Results}

 The Shannon entropy of a discrete random variable $X$ is given by $H(X) = -\sum_x p_x \log p_x$, where $p_x$ is the probability that $X = x$.
 Given a collection of random variables $X_1, \ldots, X_n$, we can consider the joint entropy $H(X_I)$ of any non-empty subset $X_I = (X_i)_{i \in I}$ of the variables.
 These entropies are not independent---they are subject to a number of linear homogeneous inequalities, known as \emph{information inequalities}, or as the ``laws of information theory'' \cite{pippenger86}.
 Conversely, the set of all such inequalities determines the set of possible joint entropies $(H(X_I))$ up to closure \cite{yeung97}.
-The fundamental inequalities are the \emph{monotonicity} of the Shannon entropy, i.e.\ that the entropy does not decrease if more random variables are taken into account, $H(X_{I\cup J}) - H(X_I) \geq 0$, and its \emph{strong subadditivity},
+There are two classes of \emph{fundamental} or \emph{Shannon-type} inequalities.
+The first is \emph{monotonicity}, stating that the entropy does not decrease if more random variables are taken into account: $H(X_{I\cup J}) - H(X_I) \geq 0$.
+The second class is \emph{strong subadditivity},

-These are the inequalities of \emph{Shannon type}.
-Since the seminal work \cite{zhangyeung98}, it is known that there are entropy inequalities not implied by those of Shannon type.
+Since the seminal work of Zhang and Yeung it is known that there are other entropy inequalities which are not implied by those of Shannon type \cite{zhangyeung98}.
 In fact, there are infinitely many independent such inequalities \cite{matus07}.

 In quantum mechanics, the state of a quantum state of $n$ particles is described by a density operator $\rho$ on a tensor-product Hilbert space.
 The state of any subset $I \subseteq \{1,\ldots,n\}$ of the particles is described by the reduced state $\rho_I = \tr_{I^c} \rho$ formed by tracing out the Hilbert space of the other particles.
 The natural analogue of the Shannon entropy is the von Neumann entropy $S(\rho) = -\tr \rho \log \rho$ \cite{nielsenchuang04}, and it is of fundamental interest to determine the linear inequalities satisfied by the entropies $S(\rho_I)$ of subsystems \cite{pippenger03}.
 The most immediate difference to the classical case is that the von Neumann entropy is no longer monotonic: global quantum states can exhibit less entropy than their reductions (a signature of entanglement).
-Instead, it satisfies \emph{weak monotonicity}:
+Instead, the von Neumann entropy satisfies \emph{weak monotonicity}: